quijaman1988/SusanBuckDWAnotes/03_Laravel/23_Relationships_One_to_Many.md

 ## Identifying Relationships in Models
 Relationships between tables need to be defined in their corresponding Models via __relationship methods__.

-For example, the Author model should have a method called `book()` which returns the Eloquent relationship [hasMany](http://laravel.com/api/5.0/Illuminate/Database/Eloquent/Model.html#method_hasMany):
+For example, the Author model should have a method called `books()` which returns the Eloquent relationship [hasMany](http://laravel.com/api/5.0/Illuminate/Database/Eloquent/Model.html#method_hasMany):

 ```php